joel-epstein/rc-gitops-examples4/README.md

 are logical groupings of packages and enable certain features like imports.
 * `cue.mod/pkg`: A package that holds all greymatter and Envoy config CUE schemas as well as other CUE fetched dependencies.
-* `greymatter`: The target directory for your project CUE.
-All greymatter service configurations will live in this folder regardless of the package.
+* `greymatter`: The directory storing all your GSL configuration.
-* `greymatter/core`: This directory hosts greymatter specific functionality such as edge nodes, bridges, and other various core features.
+* `greymatter/core`: This directory stores GSL configuration for specific greymatter products, the application edge node.
 * `./greymatter/globals.cue`: A CUE file in `package globals` that contains defaults, overrides, and user generated values.
 This is the entry point to your configuration pipeline.
 * `k8s`: A folder to host Kubernetes manifests.